 Relevant Life Experience/History:

-Franco Espeleta Santos, M.A., was born in the Philippines and grew up in Los Angeles, California.
+Franco Espeleta Santos, M.A., Ed.D was born in the Philippines and grew up in Los Angeles, California.

 Upon graduating from high school, Franco E. Santos joined the United States Army as a Combat Engineer.
-Franco attended basic training at Fort Leonardwood, Missouri.
-Upon completion of Basic Training and Advance Infantry Training, Franco was stationed with the 19th Engineer Battalion at Fort Knox, Kentucky and, 1.5 years later, reassigned to the 2nd Infantry Division in South Korea.
+Franco attended basic training at Fort Leonard Wood, Missouri.
+Upon completion of Basic Training and Advance Infantry Training, Franco was stationed with the 19th Engineer Battalion at Fort Knox, Kentucky and, 1.5 years later, deployed to join the 2nd Infantry Division in South Korea.
 After three years of active duty service, Franco returned to Southern California, but remained in the Reserves branch of the United States Army for another three years.

 While in the United States Army Reserves, Franco began his college education at a local community college where he served as student body vice-president and, as a member of the debate team, won 3rd place in a national college debate competition.
 Thereafter, Franco transferred to California State University Northridge (CSUN) where Franco received his Bachelor of Arts Degree in Psychology.
 Franco received his Master of Arts degree in Psychology with emphasis in Marriage and Family Therapy (MFT) from Phillips Graduate Institute in Encino, California.
-Franco is currently working on his doctorate in educational leadership (Ed.D.) at California State University, Northridge (CSUN).
+He received his Doctor of Education with emphasis in Educational Leadership and Policy Studies from California State University, Northridge (CSUN).